-And write often- like in blogs-don’t run a blog with ‘bahasa pasar’ (broken English) in ‘Singlish’ or ‘Manglish’.
+And write often- like in blogs-don’t run a blog with broken English…. ie in ‘Singlish’ or ‘Manglish’.
 There was about 18 months in my life where I do nothing but communicate to customers via email everyday.
 After that ‘training’, I find that I can think better when I type than write and the words sometimes flow out effortlessly.

-By the way, I only realised few weeks ago what does a consonant and a speller meant.
+By the way, I only realized long after I work what does a consonant and a speller meant in the English language.
 Granted, I still make grammar and spelling mistakes here and there- nothing’s perfect.
 So we really don’t need theories- we need to love the language and make it a part of our lives.
 Then, we would be able to eventually master it.